limbo666/BirdyFences/README.md

 2. The first fence line is created on json file during the first execution.
 3. A program icon was added to the executable.
 The icon updated on version 1.1
 4. Error handlers on: move action, program execution, empty json file.
-5. Added minimal about screen.
+5. Added a minimal about screen.
-6. Tray icon.
+6. Tray icon to indicate running application.
 7. Program exit option on right click and tray context menu.

 ## Changes in v1.3